oislen/IrishClimateDashboard/README.md

 Dashboard applications are particularly useful for visualising multiple patterns within a dataset in a concise and user friendly way.
 This repository contains the code and data for running a climate dashboard which visualises meteorological data across Ireland.

-The dashboard application includes two separate interactive Bokeh plots:
+The dashboard application includes three separate interactive Bokeh tabs:

 1. A time series plot of different aggregated climate measures over time by county